AliceWonderMiscreations/FlossWoff2/README.md

 ### Font Subset

-The specified font subset is also ignored.
+The specified font subset is ignored.
 Google’s font server actually also ignores the subset on browsers that are capable of dealing with Unicode Ranges.

 As every browser that handles WOFF2 can also handle Unicode Ranges and this